overte-org/overte-website-sphinx/source/overte_ev.rst

 You are very welcome to join the association as a member or supporting member.
 As a member you are allowed to vote in association meetings.
 This also includes board member elections.

-Currently the yearly membership fee is 60 Euro.
-The fee is pre paid either yearly or monthly.
+Currently, the yearly membership fee is 60 Euro.
+The fee is pre-paid either yearly or monthly.

 If you want to join please make yourself familiar with the articles of association linked above.
 To join the association please write an application containing your real name, username (optional), postal address, and email address,